German Armor Balkenkreuz

 To allow them to be recognized by our own aircraft, all tanks (command tanks) must immediately receive a white chalk drawing on their rear deck.

-The marking is to be placed at approximately the center of the rear armor deck such a way that it is broken up as little as possible by uneven parts or fittings (gratings, hinges, etc.)
+The marking is to be placed at approximately the center of the rear armor deck in such a way that it is broken up as little as possible by uneven parts or fittings (gratings, hinges, etc.)

 A swastika pennant with the measurements 200 by 300 millimeters is introduced as a recognition sign for those of our troops who are unfamiliar with the bar cross.